 - SAT Critical Reading Section or SAT Evidence-Based Reading and Writing — 500

 - Successful completion of the International Baccalaureate (IB)

 Conditional admission is available to students who are academically admissible to Ball State but do not demonstrate English proficiency.
-Please note that some programs, like Architecture, do not offer conditional admission.
+Please note that the undergraduate Architecture program does not offer conditional admission.

 Students who are eligible for conditional admission are admitted to the Intensive English Institute program at Ball State and must meet English proficiency requirements before being offered full admission to the university.
 Eligible students will receive an I-20 for English Language training and may receive an updated I-20 for academic study after receiving full admission.
 Visit our Frequently Asked Questions About Conditional Admission for more information.

 If you receive conditional admission you will be offered admission to Ball State's Intensive English Institute (IEI).
-Any student admitted conditionally will take an English proficiency exam upon arrival at Ball State.
+Any student admitted conditionally will take an English proficiency exam upon arrival at Ball State, unless you qualify for admission into the IEI Academic Bridge Program.
 The English placement exam will determine how many IEI courses you will need to take before beginning a full academic semester of standard classes.

 Proof of English Proficiency

-You can meet the English proficiency requirements of Ball State if you have done any of the following in the U.S.:
+You can meet Ball State's English proficiency requirements if you have done any of the following in the U.S.:

-Also, applicants meet English proficiency requirements, if they have earned a high school diploma or have 24 credit hours of credit-bearing academic study at an accredited university from the following native English-speaking countries:
+Applicants can also meet English proficiency requirements if they have earned a high school diploma or have 24 credit hours of credit-bearing academic study at an accredited university from the following native English-speaking countries: